neist/pleasant/readme.md

 ```

 ### Middleware
-You can enable connect/express middleware using `server.use`
+You can enable connect/express middleware using `server.use`.

 ```js
 import cors from 'cors'